The steps you need to take as soon as possible.

 - Change the answers to your secret questions if your account uses them.
 They don’t have to match the questions (you might say your mother’s maiden name is “Microsoft”, for example); all that matters is that the answers you give during a future account recovery match the answers you set today.

-- Check the alternate email address(es) associated with your account, and remove any you don’t recognize.
+- Check the alternate email address(es) associated with your account and remove any you don’t recognize.
 The hacker could have added his or her own.
-Make sure you have alternate email addresses configured, and that they are accounts that belong to you that you can access.
-I really can’t emphasize that last point enough: the number of accounts that are lost because the recovery email address could no longer be accessed is amazing.
+Make sure you have alternate email addresses configured and that they are accounts that belong to you that you can access.
+I really can’t emphasize that last point enough: the number of accounts that are lost because folks could not access the recovery email address is amazing.

 - Check any phone numbers associated with the account.
 The hacker could have set their own.
 Remove any you don’t recognize.
-Make sure that if you do provide a phone number, it’s yours and no one else’s, and you have access to it.
-As with alternate email addresses, I really can’t emphasize the last point enough: the number of accounts that are lost because the recovery mobile number could no longer be accessed is scary.
+Make sure that if you provide a phone number, it’s yours and no one else’s, and you have access to it.
+As with alternate email addresses, I really can’t emphasize the last point enough: the number of accounts that are lost because people could not access the recovery mobile number is scary.

 These are the major items, but many services use additional information for account recovery.
 Take the time now to research that information.
-If it’s something a hacker could change, change it to something appropriate for you.
+If it’s something a hacker could change, change it.

 Overlooking information used for account recovery allows the hacker to easily hack back in.
 Make sure you take the time to carefully check and reset all as appropriate.